IOTECH-Donegal/RTK/Recipe4/readme.md

 ![](RPi.jpg)

 The topmost RPi (RTKRover2) takes an NTRIP feed from Wi-Fi (rtk2go.com) and uses str2str to feed it through a serial port (/dev/ttyS0) to the Moving Base.
 Take a look at the accompanying **autoexec.sh** file.
+For more detail, review Recipe 5.
-I'm using a Pi Zero with a serial card, so I have a TX/RX light and i can see when this is working.
+I'm using a Pi Zero with a serial card, so I have a TX/RX light and I can see when this is working.

 The Moving Base is using the generic configuration from Ardusimple, but is has RTK accuracy due to the RTCM feed from RTKRover2.
 We need to use UART2 for RTCM from Moving Base to UART2 on the Heading Sensor.